MarMano/codedb-content/csharp/boolean_logic.md

 a <= d // True
 ```
 ***Greater than***
-To asseert if one value is small than the other, > is used.
+To assert if one value is small than the other, > is used.
 ```chsarp
 int a = 20;
 int b = 15;